AuburnSports - Tracking the transfers

 Incoming (3):Jr. Quientrail Jamison-Travis, TFr.
 Darron Reed, TFr.
 Stephen Johnson

-The Skinny: Nasili-Kite and Johnson are key additions that should provide immediate help along with JUCO All-American Jamison-Travis.
+The Skinny: The new staff has done a great job strengthening this position.
+Nasili-Kite, Johnson and Rogers are key additions that should provide immediate help along with JUCO All-American Jamison-Travis.
+Rogers is a likely starter at noseguard.
 Harris returns for his third year as a starter.
 Jones was a part-time starter last year.
 M’Ba showed signs of being a playmaker at the end of last season.
 Walker is a bit of a wildcard after not playing much over the last two seasons.

 OUTSIDE LINEBACKER/EDGE